-Note: In order to improve your play not only you need to study the openings but also you need to concentrate on positional understanding and endgame play.
-If you want to learn how to play common endgames well, I suggest you checking out our premium training course where we spend a lot of time drilling most often occurring chess endings so that you will not have to guess on the winning approach, but simply would know how to win these positions.
+Note: In order to improve your play not only do you need to study the openings but also you need to concentrate on positional understanding and endgame play.
+If you want to learn how to play common endgames well, I suggest you check out our premium training course where we spend a lot of time drilling the most often occurring chess endings so that you will not have to guess the winning approach, but simply would know how to win these positions.

-Example number one, blowing up the center with e5+d5:
+Scheveningen – Example #1: blowing up the center with e5+d5

 We have a typical position of the Scheveningen variation.
 White has just played the move 20.f4-f5 and has some serious threats on the kingside.
-Is it possible that black can excute a counter attack and take over the initiative?
+Is it possible that black can execute a counterattack and take over the initiative?
 You have guessed right!
 Black responded with 20…e5!
 21.Nb3 d5!
 And suddenly, it is white who is in big trouble.

 The situation here is very different from the previous example.
 White has full control over the center and it looks like black can’t push either of the desired ruptures.
 However, the third resource rupture is available here.
 Black went 19…f5! and obtained a good game, he went on to win later on.

-There are many other wonderful examples of counter attack in the Sicilian.
-With the examples explained above we hope to help you understand the importance of executing the central ruptures at the right moment in this type of positions.
+There are many other wonderful examples of counterattacks in the Sicilian.
+With the examples explained above, we hope to help you understand the importance of executing the central ruptures at the right moment in this type of position.
 Very often, these moves have a decisive effect on the game.
 Also, you should beware of them if playing on the opposite side.
-Before going for an attack, we must make sure our opponent does not have a counter attacking rupture in the center.
+Before going for an attack, we must make sure our opponent does not have a counter-attacking rupture in the center.

 We also recommend reviewing London System with GM Marian Petrov [TCW Academy] as well as The Czech Benoni: Explained.